artikcloud/tutorial-android-OAuthStarterCode/README.md

 ## Usage

 - Run the Android app.
 Sign in or sign up on the following screen:

 ![GitHub Logo](./img/screenshot-signin-signup.png)

-- Receive the access token after successfully logged in:
+- Receive the access token after login succeeds:

 ![GitHub Logo](./img/screenshot-receive-accesstoken.png)

 ## More examples